Ajuran Sultanate: Ajuran-Portuguese battles

 The European Age of Discovery brought Europe's then superpower the Portuguese Empire to the coast of East Africa, which enjoyed a flourishing trade with foreign nations.
 The southeastern city-states of Kilwa, Mombasa, Malindi, Pate and Lamu were all systematically sacked and plundered by the Portuguese.
 Tristão da Cunha then set his eyes on Ajuran territory, where the Battle of Barawa was fought.
 After a long period of engagement, the Portuguese soldiers burned the city and looted it.
 Fierce resistance by the local populace and soldiers resulted in the failure of the Portuguese to permanently occupy the city, and the inhabitants who had fled to the interior eventually returned and rebuilt the city.

 The Ottomans regularly aided the Ajurans in their struggles with the Portuguese in the Indian Ocean.

 After Barawa, Tristão set sail for Mogadishu, the richest city on the East African coast.
 Word had spread of what had happened in Barawa, and a large troop mobilization took place.
 Many horsemen, soldiers and battleships in defense positions were guarding the city.
 Nevertheless, Tristão opted to storm and attempt to conquer the city, although every officer and soldier in his army opposed this, fearing certain defeat if they were to engage their opponents in battle.
 Tristão heeded their advice and sailed for Socotra instead.

 During the Battle of Barawa, Tristão da Cunha was wounded and requested to be knighted by Albuquerque.

 Over the next decades tensions remained high and the increased contact between Somali sailors and Ottoman corsairs worried the Portuguese who sent a punitive expedition under João de Sepúlveda, where he bombarded Mogadishu and captured Turkish vessels, compelling its ruler to sign a peace deal with the Portuguese.
 Barawa would also sign peace with the Portuguese after being sacked.
 The Ottoman-Somali cooperation against the Portuguese on the Indian Ocean reached a high point in the 1580s when Ajuran clients of the coastal cities began to cooperate with the Arabs and Swahilis under Portuguese rule and sent an envoy to the Turkish corsair Mir Ali Bey for a joint expedition against the Portuguese.
 He agreed and was joined by a Somali fleet in order to attack the Portuguese colonies in Southeast Africa.

-In 1698, the Portuguese in Mombasa surrendered to a joint Somali-Omani force.